Radial Fast Entangling Gates Under Micromotion in Trapped-Ion Quantum Computers: Error Analysis

-where $\overline{\varepsilon_{\rm G}^{(m)}}=\int d\varepsilon_{\rm G} P_m(\varepsilon_{\rm G} )\varepsilon_{\rm G} $ is the mean on the conditional PDF with exactly $m$ errors per SDK sequence.
-For $\mathcal{N}\epsilon\ll 1$, we can truncate this sum at a finite order $m_{\rm max}\leq \mathcal{N}$ -- we find $m_{\rm max}=3$ is sufficient for the regimes studied in this work.
-The results of these simulations are presented in Figure \ref{fig:SDK_Errors}: Fig.~\ref{fig:SDK_Errors}(b.ii) shows the ensemble-averaged gate infidelity for a range of characterstic SDK errors, $\epsilon$, with the explicit PDFs reconstructed from the Monte-Carlo samples visualised in Fig.~\ref{fig:SDK_Errors}(c) for the current state-of-the-art population transfer error with impulsive SDKs of $0.007$~\cite{Johnson2017b}.
-We find that average gate fidelities above $90\%$ are achievable, with low-micromotion environments performing best under SDK errors.
-If SDK errors can be suppressed to the $10^{-3}$ ($10^{-4}$) level, Fig.~\ref{fig:SDK_Errors}(b.ii) suggests gate fidelities above $99\%$ ($99.9\%$) can be reached with operation times of a single radial trapping period.
+where $\overline{\varepsilon_{\rm G}^{(m)}}$ is the ensemble-averaged infidelity conditioned on exactly $m$ errors per SDK sequence.
+For $\mathcal{N}\epsilon\ll 1$, we can truncate this sum at a finite order $m_{\rm max}\leq \mathcal{N}$ -- we find $m_{\rm max}=4$ is sufficient for the regimes studied in this work.
+The results of these simulations are presented in Figure \ref{fig:SDK_Errors}.
+Fig.~\ref{fig:SDK_Errors}(b) shows the ensemble-averaged gate infidelity for a range of characteristic SDK errors, $\epsilon$.
+For the current state-of-the-art population transfer error with impulsive SDKs of $0.007$~\cite{Johnson2017b}, we find that average gate fidelities above $90\%$ are achievable, with low-micromotion environments performing best under SDK errors.
+If SDK errors can be suppressed to the $10^{-3}$ ($10^{-4}$) level, Fig.~\ref{fig:SDK_Errors}(b) suggests gate fidelities above $99\%$ ($99.9\%$) can be reached with operation times of a single radial trapping period.
 We discuss approaches to improving SDK errors in the following section.